 2. When the bonded standard warrant is used for EFPs, the formula for the EFP bonded final settlement price is:

-EFP Bonded Final Settlement Price = Settlement price of the previous trading day immediately before the EFP application day of the delivery month contract
+EFP Bonded Final Settlement Price = Settlement price of the previous trading day prior to the EFP application day of the first-nearby contract

-3. When non-standard warrants are used for the EFPs, the final settlement price shall be negotiated by both parties.
+3. When non-standard warrants are used for the EFPs in certain circumstances as specified by the Exchange, the final settlement price shall be negotiated by both parties.

 Article 155 The formula of delivery payment with crude oil bonded standard warrant is: